 The body of members of this board could consist of one representative from each of the 10 organizations currently engaged in LW development, along with four (two male and two female) representatives from LW artisans.
-The board could serve the needs of LW artisans in the spheres material supply, credit and production assistance, and marketing facilities.
-The role this board would οf liasoning in nature.
-The mode of essentially that of functioning and general set up can be suitably evolved by the baord itself.
+The board could serve the needs of LW artisans in the spheres of material supply, credit and production assistance, and The role of this board would marketing facilities. Ьe essentially that of liasoning in nature.
+The mode o f functioning and general set up can be suitably evolved by the baord itself.